 Dr. Feairheller (“Dr. F”) has worked in the clinical health and wellness field for over 25 years and has a passionate interest in chronic disease management through lifestyle changes.
 Her work focuses on cardiovascular health, in particular.
 Dr. Feairheller is a Professional Member of the American Heart Association and a Fellow of the American College of Sports Medicine.
-As clinical faculty at UNH, Dr Feairheller works as the Director of the UNH Cardiac Rehabilitation and Prevention Program.
+As clinical faculty at UNH, Dr Feairheller works as the Director of the UNH Clinical Cardiac Program (Rehabilitation, Prevention, & Telehealth).
 She works to improve the heart health of cardiac patients and community members who have modifiable risk factors through both in person and telehealth remote wellness modules.

 Dr Feairheller also has an active clinical research program.
 The Hypertension and Endothelial function with Aerobic and Resistance Training (HEART) 'lab' group examines the effects of exercise and diet on heart health, in particular blood pressure.
 She recently was awarded the Certificate of Research Excellence from the American Heart Association.
 Dr Feairheller’s current research project funded by the American Heart Association examines how circuit training and a modified Mediterranean diet can improve cardiovascular health in firefighters and civilians.
 She has national certifications as a firefighter and a rescue technician, and having been a volunteer firefighter herself, she has a vested interest in getting the fire service physically active and healthy.